Home insurance coverage in Lebanon illustrated by insurance policy documents, house keys, and fresh US dollars inside a modern Beirut apartment.

 Most comprehensive home insurance policies include Loss of Use, also known as Alternative Living Expenses (ALE).

-This coverage pays for:
+This coverage typically pays for:

-- Hotel stays
+• Hotel stays

-- Temporary rental apartments
+• Temporary rental apartments

-- Basic living expenses while repairs are completed
+• Basic living expenses while repairs are completed

 For families, this coverage can be the difference between stability and displacement.

-This protection is often overlooked but is explained in detail in
+This protection is explained further in

 why home insurance is now a necessity in Lebanon.